oohay/iv/README.md

 ### Dependency

 To use JUnit in Maven, it is necessary to put the test classes under `src/test/java`.
-It is also necessary to add the following dependency:
+It is also necessary to have the following dependency (already implemented):

 ```
     <dependency>